bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ### Prepare to boot the installer via the serial console
 Reboot the unit with the serial console in place (use the "reboot" command).
-As the unit boots up, information similar to the following will appear on the console
+As the unit boots up, output similar to the following will appear on the console.

     U-Boot 2008.10-mpcore (Apr  2 2013 - 14:41:52)